ericfrisino/tdg-placard-lookup/README.md

 # TDG Placard Lookup - WordPress Plugin

 ## Description & Usage
-This plugin uses [data published by Open Canada] [1] to search for chemical classification and other related information by the chemical's UN Number.
+This plugin uses [data published by Open Canada] (https://open.canada.ca/data/en/dataset/197260f1-b5dc-4f53-a036-2541cff379eb) to search for chemical classification and other related information by the chemical's UN Number.

-[1]: https://open.canada.ca/data/en/dataset/197260f1-b5dc-4f53-a036-2541cff379eb "data published by Open Canada"

 This plugin creates a form anywhere on your website using the shortcode `[tdg_placard_lookup /]`